TheYoungWolf-Productions/testify/README.md

 ### :loudspeaker: Guidelines
 - :bulb: The team will ***STRICTLY*** follow the [Git Workflow](https://nvie.com/posts/a-successful-git-branching-model/)
-- :bulb: Every pull request needs to have a assigned reviewer.
+- :bulb: Every pull request needs to have an **assigned** reviewer.

 ## Contributors